Monday, August 31, 2009

 The day finally arrived for our first organized attempt at evangelism.
 We had tied 50 large posters to trees, placed 200 smaller ones in store windows, and passed out 1000 hand bills.
 Our borrowed PA system was in place and we had placed about 50 chairs in the lawn in front of Chisipite Baptist Church.
 We had no idea how many people would attend.
 We had picked a Saturday afternoon as this was a time when most domestic servants had time off.
 And since Chisipite was a “white” neighborhood, the only African participation would be from domestic workers in the area.

-Playing my 12-string guitar, Pegi and I joined Felix in the Shona choruses he had taught us.
-As we sang, a small crowd composed of Europeans and Africans from the Chisipite congregation took their seats.
+Playing my 12-string guitar, I joined Pegi and Felix in the Shona choruses he had taught us.
+As we sang, a small crowd composed of Africans NS Europeans from the Chisipite congregation took their seats.
 The church property was surrounded by a waist-high chain link fence.
 Behind that fence, near the lawn where we had gathered, were about 100 - 150 African onlookers.
 Some were singing along with Felix.
 Others waited patiently for the preaching to begin.
 However, they would not pass beyond the fence onto the church property.
 It was almost as if that tiny fence was an insurmountable barrier.

 There was something about the reputation of that church that made Africans feel unwelcome.
 Of course, we didn’t have time to consider all this.
 We were focused on getting through our program to the all important preaching and “altar call” for people to come forward and pray to receive Christ as ‘Lord and Savior’.